 "I love navy because it has a traditional feel with an added punch," gushes Sarah Kennedy, Associate at CLB Architects.
-"Navy has a great depth without being overly masculine or broody.
+"Navy has a great depth, without being overly masculine or broody.
 Additionally, it is a flexible color that can work in a range of spaces.
-One of the great qualities of navy is that it can be used in any application and remain stylish, from cabinetry to a feature wall to room accessories, in a matte gloss, a high gloss, etc." She says, "you can use it as an accent wall in an urban apartment to create a modern feel, for example, or in a more remote location to make a connection to the outdoors."
-Kennedy recommends using Navy Masterpiece by Benjamin Moore in any room from a sprawling master bedroom to a kid's bedroom because it "naturally exudes sophistication and never feels out of place."
+One of the great qualities of navy is that it can be used in any application … from cabinetry to a feature wall to room accessories, in a matte gloss, a high gloss, etc." She says, "You can use it as an accent wall in an urban apartment to create a modern feel, for example, or in a more remote location to make a connection to the outdoors."
+Kennedy recommends using Navy Masterpiece by Benjamin Moore in any room, from a sprawling primary bedroom to a kid's bedroom, because it "naturally exudes sophistication and never feels out of place."

 Hale Navy by Benjamin Moore

 Kate Lester, the owner of Kate Lester Interiors, tells us Hale Navy by Benjamin Moore "is honestly the perfect shade of blue."
 She says the shade is "deep enough to offer a great amount of contrast, but still boasts enough blue pigment that it never gets confused with black."
 Finally, Lester adds, "It pairs so well with a crisp white and is a constant fan favorite on our Instagram and Pinterest!"

 Naval by Sherwin-Williams

 "Naval by Sherwin-Williams is my go-to navy color.
 I think it's a pure navy with the right hint of the dark sea and night sky, making for a luxurious backdrop for any space," says interior designer Maureen Stevens.
 "It's extremely versatile, whether your décor style is bohemian or sophisticated retreat."